Frads01/Calcolatori2122/README.md

-# mipsexercises di Calcolatori Elettronici (a.a.
+# Esercizi Assembly MIPS - Calcolatori Elettronici (a.a.
 2021/2022)